Aktualisiert: 21. Aug.

 The ingredients for our Fermented Soda do not change much.
 Water, Sugar and the Starter Culture (Water Kefir in this case) stay unchanged.

-The thing that changes is the main flavor ingredient.
-Be it elderberry syrup (elderberries, water and sugar) or Lemon syrup (lemons, water and sugar).
+The only thing that changes, is the main flavor ingredient.
+Be it elderberry syrup (elderberries, water and sugar) or Lemon syrup (lemons, water and sugar), etc.

-Ingredients: Water, Organic Sugar, Elderberry Syrup (Elderberries, Water & Sugar)
+Ingredients: Water, Organic Sugar, Elderberry Syrup (Elderberries, Water and Sugar)